cpliakas/doctrine-password/README.md

 ## Usage

-This library assumes that the developer is familiar with [Doctrin ORM](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/index.html), otherwise the code snippets below won't make much sense.
+This library assumes that the developer is familiar with [Doctrine ORM](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/index.html), otherwise the code snippets below won't make much sense.

 First, define your entity.
 Use the "password" type for the column storing passwords: